This article is Step 1 in our 5-step Guide to Importing Leads.

 - Save your file.

+Next, ensure that all columns have headers.
 Column headers help you identify your columns and map them to fields in Xencall.
 Open your file and make sure that the first row of your spreadsheet is filled in with header text that describes each column.

 - If your file already has column headers, you can jump to the next section: Prepare for Field Mapping.